 John Moores, the new owner, added a Swimming Pool, Tennis Courts, Beachfront Cabanas and Restaurants and positioned the Elbow Beach Hotel for the coming era of mass tourism.
 It could now accommodate approximately 400 Guests.
 By the 1970s this increased to around 600, just in time for the coming convention business and the annual College Weeks invasion for which the Elbow Beach Surf Club was Bermuda’s headquarters.

 After running the Hotel for nearly four decades, the Moores family sold it to Saudi Arabian Prince Khaled Bin Sultan Bin Abdullaziz Al Saud in 1991.
-Today, Elbow Beach, Bermuda is an intimate luxury island resort.
+Today, Elbow Beach, Bermuda is an intimate island resort.
 Guests enjoy personalized service and privacy is assured.
-Elbow Beach has recaptured the spirit of when it was the grand dame of Bermuda, a quality resort with a sense of place and history with the most modern operations.
+Elbow Beach has recaptured the spirit of when it was the grand dame of Bermuda, a quality resort with a sense of place and history

-Elbow Beach, Bermuda overlooks the sparkling blue waters of South Shore and is within close distance of Hamilton - Bermuda’s capital.
-Elbow Beach is a brilliant assemblage of 98 rooms and suites spread amongst 50 acres of lush manicured gardens that gently slope down to a signature Pink Sand Beach.
+Elbow Beach, Bermuda is nestled on 50+ 0ceanfront acres overlooking the sparkling blue waters of South Shore and is within close distance of Hamilton - Bermuda’s capital.
+Elbow Beach is a brilliant assemblage of 98 rooms suites, including 3 private villas spread amongst lush manicured gardens that gently slope down to our exclusive signature Pink Sand Beach.

 The History of The Seahorse